Balanced Product Quantum Codes: Conclusion

 \section{Conclusion}

 We have demonstrated that balanced products of classical codes give rise to explicit families of LDPC quantum codes with exceptional asymptotic properties.
 In this manuscript we focused on balanced products with cycle graphs.
 This prevents the number of logical qubits~$K$ and cohomological distance~$D_X$ from being linear.
-We conjecture that \emph{good} LDPC quantum codes with linear number of logical qubits and distance can obtained by replacing cycle graphs by good classical codes. \begin{conjecture*} The horizontal subsystem codes associated to the balanced products $C(X_{p,q},L)\otimes_{\operatorname{PGL}(2,q)}C(X_{p,q},L)^*$ form a family of \emph{good} LDPC quantum codes. \end{conjecture*} We were able to show that these codes have constant encoding rate.
-We leave the question if they also attain linear distance as an open problem.
+We conjecture that \emph{good} LDPC quantum codes with linear number of logical qubits and distance can obtained by replacing cycle graphs by good classical codes.

+\begin{conjecture*} The balanced product of two good classical LDPC codes over groups of order $\Theta(N)$ gives rise to a family of \emph{good} LDPC quantum codes.